wpensar/ionic-orm/DEVELOPER.md

   Git](https://help.github.com/articles/set-up-git) is a good source of information.

 * [Node.js](http://nodejs.org), (better to install latest version) which is used to run a development web server, run tests, and generate distributable files.
   Depending on your system, you can install Node either from source or as a pre-packaged bundle.
-* [Mysql](https://www.mysql.com/) is required to run tests on this platform
-* [MariaDB](https://mariadb.com/) is required to run tests on this platform
-* [Postgres](https://www.postgresql.org/) is required to run tests on this platform
-* [Oracle](https://www.oracle.com/database/index.html) is required to run tests on this platform
-* [Microsoft SQL Server](https://www.microsoft.com/en-us/cloud-platform/sql-server) is required to run tests on this platform

 ## Getting the Sources